 "supporting and encouraging high quality economic, financial and business journalism"

 The Wincott Foundation was set up in 1969 in honour of Harold Wincott, the most distinguished economic journalist of his day in the UK.
-The current chairman is Sir Geoffrey Owen, former editor of the Financial Times.
-Sir Geoffrey is supported by a group of trustees who have a background in business, journalism and academia.
+The current chairman is Lionel Barber, former editor of the Financial Times.
+Lionel is supported by a group of trustees who have a background in business, journalism and academia.